paesanilab/MB-Fit/README.md

 Most recent changes at the top

 Version v0.2.3 (Under development, not released.)
+* Cleaned up old files that were not needed
+* Added functionality to add direct polynomials (with and without gradients) to MBX, avoinding the need of MAPLE
+* Added updated examples for CO2 and NH4+
+* Configuration file writting function has been improved
+* MB-nrg and TTM-nrg fitting code generators have been made independant.
 * Fitting code generation is now a method in the library, rather than an external call.
 * Function generate_conig_new has been renamed to get_system_properties to be more explicative.
 * Examples folder has been restructured with new examples and updated function calls.